Utility Cloud Glossary

 Any field that is required must be filled out before being able to save.

-An operator in the condition of a trigger used to compare the value of a field in the asset class or workflow with another field value when evaluating if the trigger’s action should be performed.
+An operator in the condition of a trigger is used to compare the value of a field in the asset class or workflow with another field value when evaluating if the trigger’s action should be performed.

 The settings on any workflow linked to Google.
 Workflow settings are grouped by account and asset class and determine how the Google report is produced and where it's sent when completed.